 HH offers different books and different types of registration certificates, as well as a recorded certificate for horses who are not allowed to double register, such as FPZV (German) registered purebreds and EAFS Arabo Friesians (Belgium).

-Horses may hold only one type of HH certificate at a time.
+Horses may hold only one physical certificate at a time.
 Future upgrades of HH certificates are optional and require a “Change of Certificate” form & fee, which can be found on the HH website, under the forms link.
 The original certificate issued must be returned to HH, via certified mail, before HH will grant the upgraded certificate.
 Please note that registration options and requirements may be changed, added or eliminated, upon review, as deemed necessary by the Council Members of the HH.

 Books for Horses of Friesian Heritage:

-1. Partbred Friesian Book (25% to 75% Friesian heritage)
+1. Heritage Horse Book (25% to 75% Friesian heritage)

-2. Partbred Friesian Pony Book (25% to 75% Friesian heritage with a mature height under 15 hands)
+8. Heritage Pony Book (25% to 75% Friesian heritage with a mature height under 15 hands)

-3. Faux Friesian Book (75.1% to 99.9% Friesian)
+9. Faux Friesian Book (75.1% to 99.9% Friesian)

-4. Purebred Friesian Book (100% Friesian heritage)
+10. Friesian Book (100% Friesian heritage)

-Basic registration (red border certificate) for the Partbred Friesian Book, the Partbred Friesian Pony Book, the Faux Friesian Book, and the Purebred Friesian Book is based strictly on blood requirements.
+Basic registration (red border certificate) for the Heritge Horse Book, the Heritge Pony Book, the Faux Friesian Book, and the Friesian Book is based strictly on Friesian blood requirements.
 Horses of documented, purebred Friesian heritage will be registered as “Friesian”.
-Horses of documented, high percentage Friesian heritage will be registered as “Faux Friesian”.
-Horses and ponies documented to be be 25% to 75% Friesian Heritage will be registered as a “Heritage Horse” or “Heritage Pony”, accordingly.
+Horses over 75% documented, high percentage Friesian heritage will be registered as “Faux Friesian” or in one of the Specialty Breed Books.
+Horses and ponies documented to be be 25% to 75% Friesian heritage will be registered as a Heritage Horse or Heritage Pony.
+For Specialty Breed books click here.

 Basic Registration & Certificate of Record